oysteinbf/workrave-stats/README.md

 workrave.py simply scrapes this file for all relevant information and puts it into a pandas dataframe.
 The most interesting information is perhaps statistics on when a user turns on and off the computer.
 This is registered since the program logs all keyboard and mouse movement.
-The script gives examples of possible visualisations using matplotlib (workrave.py) and plotly (plotly_workrave.py).
-Note that when running plotly, the resulting visualisations can either be produced as standalone html files or
-<div> elements that can be copied into any html page.
+The script gives examples of possible visualisations using matplotlib.
+Visualisations can also be produced using [plot.ly](https://plot.ly/) (plotly_workrave.py).
+Note that when running plotly_workrave.py, the visualisations can either be produced as standalone html files or div elements that can be copied into any html page.
 A few example visualisations are found [here](http://htmlpreview.github.io/?https://github.com/oysteinbf/workrave-stats/blob/master/workrave.html).